mpiersonsmela/SeqVerify/README.md

 ##### Performance
 * ```--threads``` (Type: Integer) Determines how many CPU threads are used in the multithreaded portion of the pipeline.
 Set to 1 by default.
 * ```--max_mem``` (Type: String) Determines what the maximum amount of memory to be used in the indexing of the reference genome should be.
 Expects an integer followed by "M" or "G" (case-sensitive) for "Megabytes" or "Gigabytes" respectively.
 Set by default to "16G", 16 Gigabytes.
-* ```--start``` (Type: Integer) For core-usage optimization.
-If set to 1, runs the entire pipeline from the start.
-If set to 0, only runs the single-threaded parts of the pipeline (i.e. up to and including the indexing of the reference genome, but stopping after that).
-If set to 2, only runs the multi-threaded parts of the pipeline (i.e. assumes the reference genome is already indexed and continues from there).
-Set to 1 by default, the logic behind this argument being that, where core optimization may be desirable, the pipeline can be split up into two commands, one that just requests a single thread, and one that requests multiple.
-Additionally, if one is using the same reference chromosome and markers for multiple samples, it is useless to re-index the genome every time, so setting 0 can be run once for the entire cohort, and setting 2 can be run after that for each individual sample.
+* ```--start``` (Type: Integer) Designed to optimize core usage.
+Valid values are 0,1,2.
+0, the default value, runs the entire pipeline.
+1 runs only the single-threaded portions of the pipeline (up to indexing the modified genome), 2 runs only the multi-threaded portions of the pipeline (aligning the new genome onwards).
+Use cases include optimization of jobs on a shared cluster, more quickly performing similar jobs on a cohort of samples with the same reference genome.
 ##### KRAKEN2
 * ```--kraken``` Determines if KRAKEN2 analysis is to be performed on the sample or not.
 If set, requires ```--database``` option in order to work correctly.
 * ```--database``` (Type: String/Path) Path to valid KRAKEN2 database, or, if KRAKEN2 environmental variables are set, the name of the database.
 Only needed if ```--kraken``` set.
 No default setting.